 Mherembi farm is where I stayed, and belongs to Fidelis and his family.
 They would like to develop it for several uses.
 Marimba-making courses, a Retreat, and a place to teach teachers the Mbira and Marimba so they can teach it really well.
 Fidelis would also like a workshop where he can make sets of Marimbas full time, and have apprentices who learn the skills with him and Tadfadzwa.
 In addition it is a working farm, and Fidelis and his brother Ernest, who is also a teacher, are thinking about how they could staff it without doing all the labour themselves!
 So they need to build another grass roofed hut for accommodation and add to the facilities there.
 This would add hugely to the economy of the area and introduce traditional Zimbabwean music as a central feature in the district.
 It would also mean that Fidelis was local and available for festivals and such like.

-So what can we do to help?
 The schools clearly need to create a sustainable structure so they are not constantly reliant on outside funding.
 As standards improve more local people will send their children to school – and the Music For All project is demonstrably showing an engagement from children who previously lacked interest in academic subjects.
-So here is a little list as a starter:

-Sponsor a child for $30 a year.
-This gets disadvantaged children into school who would otherwise be turned away because many are orphans being looked after by grandparents who cannot grow enough food let alone afford school fees.
+Sponsoring a child got disadvantaged children into school who would otherwise be turned away because many are orphans being looked after by grandparents who cannot grow enough food let alone afford school fees.
 But the other positive knock on effect is that increasing the number of pupils means the school can apply for more teachers.
 This means that different year groups can be taught in separate classes, obviously good for higher standards.
-In addition if we could sponsor 5–10 years up front (£100 – £200 total) it would create funds for repairs and the other things outlined below, and allow for maintenance budgets too.
+In addition it would create funds for repairs and the other things outlined below, and allow for maintenance budgets too.

 Both schools need English novels and books for their libraries as English is at present the official language for Zimbabwe.